Counselling near Canterbury, Folkestone & Dover

 Counselling offers space for you to step back and see the wood and not just all the trees.

-Whilst counselling is often referred to as a talking therapy, I use a variety of approaches tailored to individual needs and learning styles, including:
+Whilst counselling is often referred to as a talking therapy, we can access a variety of approaches according to what works for you.
+These include:

-- Mindfulness techniques - Diaries - Creative media - Written exercises - Visualisation work -
+- Written exercises - Diaries - Creative media -Mindfulness techniques - Visualisation work -

 Individuals (50 minutes): £50 per session